Chicago Bridge & Iron Company: 2000-present

-In May 2018 the company was acquired by McDermott International for US$6 billion.
+In May 2018, the company was acquired by McDermott International for US$6 billion.
 After being acquired by McDermott, CB&I's stock ceased being listed on the NYSE on May 11, 2018.
 Gary P. Luquette was the chairman of the combined company.
-McDermott struggled to integrate its acquisition of Chicago Bridge & Iron Co, and in January 2020 was facing bankruptcy.
+During its ownership, McDermott made a number of divestments, including a US$1 billion deal for its own storage tank business and US pipe fabrication business.
+McDermott also sold the company’s Woodlands headquarters.
+McDermott struggled to integrate its acquisition of CB&I, and in January 2020 was facing bankruptcy.
 On January 21, 2020, McDermott announced that it had filed for Chapter 11 bankruptcy.